Home

 Pathfinders into home care

 The government’s introduction of the Community Aged Care Packages pilot marked a turning point in the growth of aged care support at home.
-Resthaven was one of two organisations chosen to trial this pilot, allowing for expansion into the north-eastern suburbs.
-From this, Resthaven North East/Inner West Community Services was established, with an office leased at 111 Hampstead Road, Manningham.
+Resthaven was one of only two organisations selected to trial the pilot and delivered packages in the northeast metropolitan suburbs, based on demographic data at the time.
+The first referral was received on 1 February 1994, and the rapid expansion of community services soon exceeded initial expectations.
+As a result, Resthaven North East/Inner West Community Services was established, with an office leased at 111 Hampstead Road, Manningham.

 1995